Ana Egge: Career

 In July 2007 she won The Mountain Stage New Song Regional Competition in New York City.

 Egge released her sixth record, Road to My Love, in February 2009.
 The record was co-produced by Egge and her longtime collaborator Jason Mercer and includes guest musicians Steve Moore, Michael Jerome, Frazey Ford and Trish Klein of The Be Good Tanyas, Adam Levy and Tony Scherr.

 She also appears as a guest musician on Joel Plaskett's 2009 album Three and has performed as a backup singer and musician and as a solo artist on his 'Three' world tour.

 Egge released her seventh record, Bad Blood, on August 23, 2011.
 The record was produced by Steve Earle and recorded at Levon Helm's studio in Woodstock, New York and was released by Danny Goldberg's Ammal Records.

-In 2015 Egge released Bright Shadow, an all acoustic, intimate album produced by Egge herself and engineered by long-time friend and collaborator Steve Addabbo featuring The Stray Birds as her back-up band on mandolin, fiddle, banjo, upright bass, dobro and harmony vocals.
+In 2015 Egge released Bright Shadow, an all-acoustic, intimate album produced by Egge herself and engineered by long-time friend and collaborator Steve Addabbo featuring The Stray Birds as her back-up band on mandolin, fiddle, banjo, upright bass, dobro and harmony vocals.

 In 2016 Egge collaborated with the Danish indie-folk band The Sentimentals on Say That Now.
 Co-written and co-produced by Egge and The Sentimentals, recorded in Copenhagen, DK.

-In 2018 Egge signed with the NYC based label StorySound Records.
-Her first release with the label was a single, We Are One.
-Produced by Stewart Lerman and co-written by Gary Nicholson it features Steve Holley (Wings) and Paul Socolow (David Byrne).
+In 2018 Egge signed with the NYC-based label StorySound Records.
+Her first release with the label was a single, "We Are One."
+Produced by Stewart Lerman and co-written by Gary Nicholson, it features Steve Holley (Wings) and Paul Socolow (David Byrne).

 In 2018 Egge released White Tiger.
 Produced by Alec Spiegelman and features Buck Meek (Big Thief), Anais Mitchel (Hadestown) and Billy Strings.

 Egge released her eleventh full-length album Is It The Kiss in 2019.
 It was produced by Alec Spiegelman and features Iris DeMent, Buck Meek (Big Thief) and Matt Davidson (Twain).

-In 2019 Egge released a live recording of her previously released song, We Are One.
-Produced by Stewart Lerman and co-written by Gary Nicholson it features The Brooklyn Unitarian Choir, Arthur Vint and Jacob Silver.
+In 2019 Egge released a live recording of her previously released song, "We Are One."
+Produced by Stewart Lerman and co-written by Gary Nicholson, it features The Brooklyn Unitarian Choir, Arthur Vint, and Jacob Silver.

+In the first months of 2021, Ana released a virtual two-sided single, “This Time,” which received praise from musicians Rufus Wainwright and Anais Mitchell.